-It was a perfect fall day in New England, so, naturally, it’s time for us to put in supplies for next Spring’s backyard maple sugar making operation.
+It was a perfect fall day in New England, so, naturally, it’s time for us to put in supplies for next spring’s backyard maple sugar making operation.
 If we were good little Vermonters, of course, we would have done this task the very minute the snow melted.
 Clearly, we’re still assimilating.

 This is easy enough for us to do, we’ve got chainsaws, a log-splitter, and the bucked-up remnants of 50 or so giant white pine trees we had removed from our property several years ago to make room for the sun (and protect the house).
-We’ve heard from many customers that their sugar-wood comes from trees that fall on their property naturally.
+We’ve heard from many customers that their sugar wood comes from trees that fall on their property naturally.
 But what if you don’t have all those trees?
 And what if you’re a first-time sugar maker and don’t know anything?
-Well, keeping in mind we’re on year four of this journey ourselves, here’s what we know.
+Well, keeping in mind we’re on year six of this journey ourselves, here’s what we know.

 What about width and length?
 You want to split your wood down until it is nice and thin – say, the width of your upper-arm, a two-by-four, or a big baseball bat.
 And while length depends upon the size of your wood box (for the Sapling Evaporator, we recommend no longer than 24 inches), it is true that longer cuts of wood will help you even out the heat under your pan.
 Also, less cuts mean less work.

 How about timing?
-Summer really is the time to split, stack, and cover your sugar wood supply, so that, come Spring, it is nice and dry.
+Summer really is the time to split, stack, and cover your sugar wood supply, so that, come spring, it is nice and dry.
 I wasn’t kidding about using “snow out” as your cue, though.
 We heard from customers that were putting in their sugar wood as early as April this year!
-And, not to fear, plenty of us wait until the fall, “better late than never” being an appropriate adage for this circumstance.
+And, not to fear, plenty of us wait until the fall, “better late than never” being an appropriate timeless adage for this circumstance.